dialchain/dial/README.md

 A token is said to be __hosted__ by a neigborhood if the ENP assigns that token to that neighborhood in the given time window.
 The neighborhood hosting a token is called __THost (for token host)__.

 ### Neighborhood hosting a Time Window(TWHost)
-A time window itself is considered a token with the reserved identifier TWYYYYMMDDHH.
+A time window itself is considered a token with the reserved identifier _TWYYYYMMDDHH_.
 The distance between the hash of this identifier and the anchor alows to locate the neighborhood responsible for that time window.
-This neigborhood is called the __TWHost (time window host)__ and is responsible for the publication of information on that time window e.g list of registered publishers, the time window protocol.
+This neigborhood is called the __TWHost (time window host)__ and is responsible for the publication of information on that time window e.g the list of registered publishers and the time window protocol.

 ### Neighborhood hosting a Neigborhood (NHost)
-Each neighborhood is also a token with the reserved unique identifier NYYYYMMDDHH-I where YYYYMMDDHH is the timestamp of the hosting time window, and I ist the position of the neighborhood relative to the time window anchor.
+Each neighborhood is also a token with the reserved unique identifier _NYYYYMMDDHH-I_ where _YYYYMMDDHH_ is the timestamp of the hosting time window, and _I_ ist the position of the neighborhood relative to the time window anchor.

 The distance between the hash of this identifier and the anchor can alow us to locate the neighborhood responsible for hosting that neighborhood.
-This neigborhood is called the __NHost (neighborhood host)__ and is responsible for aggregation of the work done by publishers of a neighborhood and the publication of the neighborhood's protocol.
+This neigborhood is called the __NHost (neighborhood host)__ and is responsible for the aggregation of the work done by publishers of the guest neighborhood and the publication of the guest neighborhood's protocol.

 ## Certificates
 Certificates are proofs.
-They are not directly stored in the Dial, but can be part of the hash documenting the authorization state of a token.
+They are not directly stored in the Dial, but can be part of the hash documenting the authorization script of a token.

 ### Verification Certificate (VCert)
 A __verification certificate (VCert)__ is produced by each publisher of the THost as a proof that the submitted declaration is consistent witth the state of the token as documented sofar.

 ### Publication Certificate (PCert)
-A ___publication certificate (PCert)__ is a proof that the referenced token state is present in the Dial.
-A declaration is considered published when a controller can present __(k/2)+1 PCerts__, where k is the number of publishers of the given time window.
+A __publication certificate (PCert)__ is a proof that the resulting state of the underlying token is present in the Dial.
+A declaration is considered published when a controller can present more than half of publication certificates __(k/2 + 1 PCerts)__, where k is the number of publishers of the token's corresponding NHost.

 ### Sharing Certificates (SCert)
 All publishers of a neighborhood are required to share each produced certificate (VCert, PCert) with each other not later than in the __minute__ following the production of those certificates.
 This is essential as the earliest knowledge of each certificate will reduce the certification of conflicting declarations and help reduce noice and spam in the network.